The Lean Product Process

 “What” is problem space and “how” is solution space.

-It’s important to distinguish between the problem and solution spaces that your product exists within.
 Solution space contains the various competitors to your solution.
 These can include “do nothing” or workarounds, or doing things by hand.
-Olsen gives the example of preparing your taxes: one of TurboTax’s biggest early competitors was simply pen and paper.
+Olsen gives the example of preparing your taxes.
+One of TurboTax’s biggest early competitors was simply pen and paper.